jhersc/Hoppy-Controller/README.md

 * Expand the TFT interface with additional menus and live data views.
 * Add error handling, data validation, and communication acknowledgment.

+---
+## License and Usage
+This repository is made publicly visible for academic purposes only.
+Reproduction, modification, or commercial use of any part of this project is strictly prohibited without written permission from the author.

+© 2025 Jherson R. Clorado.
+All rights reserved.
+Unauthorized use, copying, modification, or distribution is prohibited.